create-xiaoyu/Ore-Stages-Fork/README.md

 4. Start your server/client as normal

 ## 🚀 Setup
-This mod uses CraftTweaker for configuration - same as original!
+This mod uses CraftTweaker for configuration

 ```zenscript
 // Example script (unchanged from original)